 Adventure 5: Rock Climb in Central Park or the Gunks

 We’d be remiss if we didn’t mention that some of the best climbing in the country, is a mere 1.5 hours from our fair city.
 The spectacular Shawangunks sit right outside of New Paltz, New York and are known for their classic multi-pitch traditional climbs.
 There’s also a myriad of options for bouldering and maybe one or two bolted climbs if you’re low on gear.

 Climb in the Gunks.
 That could mean bouldering or roped climbing, as long as you get yourself on that beautiful Shawangunk Conglomerate (10 points).
 P.S.
-You can also boulder in Central Park, so that’ll get you an extra 5 points.
+5 bonus points for climbing Central Park!

 Adventure 6: Hike a 3,500 peak in the Catskills

 Get ready for steep and rocky terrain as you explore the Catskills, which is home to 35 3,500-foot (or greater) peaks.
 While not all are suitable for a day hike or even marked (read: you will have to bushwhack), there are still quite a few marked routes to choose from.
 Some adventurers even challenge themselves to hike all of them, joining the illustrious Catskills 3500 Club and earning their very own patch.

 Hike a 3500 peak in the Catskills (see the full list here).